PaulKinlan/paul.kinlan.me/content/2013-06-13-experiments-in-buildin-a-mobile-friendly-table-of-contents.markdown

 So, how is it built?

-It was a pretty simple build in the end, it required no Javascript and no changes to the rendered HTML.
+It was a pretty simple build in the end, it required no JavaScript and no changes to the rendered HTML.
 It uses a combination of `position: fixed` and the `:active` pseudo class.

 Our ToC is structured as a nested set of &lt;ul&gt; elements inside a &lt;nav&gt; element - pretty much how every menu is structured.